aosabook/500lines/image-filters/image-filters.markdown

 priorities.
 Part of finishing this project was learning how to carve out time to make progress on my own ideas; I required about four hours of good mental time a week.
-A tool that allowed me to move faster was therefore really helpful, even necessary --- although it came with its own set of problems, especially around writing tests.
+A tool that allowed me to move faster was therefore really helpful, even necessary&mdash;although it came with its own set of problems, especially around writing tests.

 I felt that thorough